rongma6/QSARMPC_DTIMPC/README.md

 IMPORTANT TIPS:
 1. To stop the process, use `Ctrl + C`  and  `make kill` commands.
 2. The experiments on the full datasets require a large amount of memory.
 We have tested on a machine with 96G memory.
+3. The PrivPy framework requires the Ubuntu 18 environment.

 ## Check the results